Premedical Students

 The chemistry major provides strong preparation for medical school, which typically requires two semesters (eight credits) of introductory chemistry with lab to show proficiency in general and inorganic chemistry.
 There are three ways to demonstrate this proficiency for medical school admission:

-• Earn a 5 on the AP Chemistry exam or a 6 or 7 on the IB Chemistry exam to receive 4 credits in general chemistry, then earn the remaining 4 credits for the general chemistry sequence by completing CHEM 2080+CHEM 2081 or CHEM 2150.*
+- Earn a 5 on the AP Chemistry exam or a 6 or 7 on the IB Chemistry exam to receive 4 credits in general chemistry, and then complete CHEM 2080 + 2081 or CHEM 2150.*

-• Enroll in CHEM 2150 with instructor's permission.
-Upon completion, students will receive 4 credits in general chemistry.
-While only 4 credits will appear on the transcript, the Director of Undergraduate Studies (DUS) can provide a letter certifying a student's proficiency in general chemistry, which may fulfill admission requirements for graduate school or medical school."
+- With permission of instructor, enroll in CHEM 2150 and receive 4 credits after completing honors general chemistry.
+Only 4 credits will appear on the transcript; however the Chemistry Director of Undergraduate Studies (DUS) can furnish a letter verifying a student's proficiency in general chemistry, which may fulfill admission requirements for graduate school or medical school.*

 *Not all medical or health graduate programs accept Chemistry AP credit.
 Students with AP credit may need to consider additional Chemistry coursework to meet specific school requirements.